lidofinance/depot/README.md

 });
 ```

 The two examples above are equivalent.
-The first one uses predefined action [transferLDO](./src/omnibuses/actions/tokens.ts) and the second one uses custom action with the same logic.
+The first one uses blueprint [transferLDO](src/omnibuses/blueprints/tokens.ts)
+and the second one uses custom item with the same logic.

-Detailed example of omnibus you can find in the [file](./omnibuses/_demo_omnibus.ts).
+The detailed example of omnibus you can find in the [example omnibus](./omnibuses/_demo_omnibus.ts)

 ## Testing omnibus